jfpatrick/accsoft-gui-pyqt-widgets/docs/contrib/index.rst

 showing you the structure of the repository and the process of integrating your changes.

 **Sharing is caring** and we encourage sharing with Acc-Py community!
 However, make sure your widgets are not too specific for your scenario, otherwise you might be better off providing your own repository.
+With such independent repositories, feel free to advertise them to the community on the `Community Widgets wiki page <https://wikis.cern.ch/display/ACCPY/Community+Widgets>`__.

 Good widget checklist
 ---------------------